deathstar/QServCollect/readme.md

 **MAC OSX**

+- There is an automatic downloader/installer for QServ, you can use it only if you have the requirements below
-- Simply download and run: this installer: http://techmaster.mooo.com/download/QServ-Installer.zip to download and install QServ.
+- Simply download and run this installer: http://techmaster.mooo.com/download/QServ-Installer.zip
 - xCode: Go to the App Store and download "xCode," or visit: https://developer.apple.com/xcode/download/
 - Command Line tools: run: "xcode-select --install" from Terminal after xCode is installed
 - Cmake: Download a binary release for Mac OSX from https://cmake.org/download/ or run: "/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"; brew install cmake" from Terminal

 **LINUX**

- - Cmake: Download a binary release for Linux from https://cmake.org/download/ or run "sudo apt-get install cmake" from Terminal
+ - Cmake: Download from https://cmake.org/download/ or run "sudo apt-get install cmake"
  - install Zlib from Terminal: "sudo apt-get install zlib1g-dev"
  - install compiler from Terminal: "sudo apt-get install build-essential"
  - update from Terminal: "sudo apt-get update"